 ◆ .
 Armed & Unarmed Platoon Basic Drill

 ◆ .
 Armed & Unarmed Platoon Exhibition Drill

 ◆ .
 Color Guard Drill

 85' x 70' (main arena - concrete flooring)

-★ .
-Color Guard Drill

-75' x 75' (main arena - concrete flooring)
+\ 5' x 75' (main arena - concrete flooring)

 - 2. Drill areas are created using blue fluorescent tape connected to 20" traffic pylons on the floor.
 All drill areas use a single entrance/exit point.
 This point will vary depending on the drill area (see maps).
 All drill area entrances are 25' wide.
 This is the only point where a team may enter/exit the drill area no exceptions. - 3.
-The Head Judge in both Basic and Color Guard Drill will have a small, yellow "X" placed on the floor against the tape to denote his/her correct position for Report-In/Out and Eyes Right/Left.
-Also, an orange cone will be placed directly behind the judge's "X" to ensure teams know where this position is.
+The Head Judge in both Basic and Color Guard Drill will be positioned directly in front of an orange cone with a small, yellow "X" placed denoting the center point of that drill area length.
+This will denote the correct position for teams to execute Report-In/Out and Eyes Right/Left.
 This is the position where the cadet commander should execute these maneuvers REGARDLESS OF THE PHYSICAL POSITION OF THE HEAD JUDGE.
 It is the JUDGES RESPONSIBILITY to be on this "X" at the correct time.
 Units who feel the judge was stationed in the wrong position may approach the Area Manager stationed within the event for a clarification. - 4.
 The Head Judge location for the Exhibition Drill Report In/Out is determined by the team's cadet commander and may be positioned anywhere on the drill floor and in different locations for the Report In and Out.
 It is the cadet commander's responsibility to brief this position(s) to the Head Judge while the team is in the ready area prior to their performance. - 5.
 Boundary violations are penalized when any part of a cadet or his clothing comes in contact with any part of the boundary tape or the support cones, or crosses the imaginary line formed by the entry/exit opening.
 Should the boundary tape or cones become dislodged during a performance, a violation will occur when a cadet crosses the point where the tape/cone should have been were it not displaced.